CBC Health Services joined the international community to commemorate World Diabetes Day 2019, on November 14, on the theme: The Family and Diabetes.

 - Also, to promote the role of the family in the management, care, prevention and education of diabetes.

-The Director of the CBC Health Services Prof. Pius Tih in a speech addressing CBC Health Services staff on World Diabetes Day, enjoined all to be examples by getting themselves and their eligible family members screened to know their risk of developing type 2 diabetes, and to ensure those with established disease are on treatment with appropriate follow-up.
+The Director of the CBC Health Services Prof. Pius Tih in a speech addressing CBC Health Services staff on World Diabetes Day, enjoined all to be examples by getting themselves and their eligible family members screened to know their risk of developing type 2 diabetes, and to ensure that those with established disease are on treatment with appropriate follow-up.
 ‘Our wish is to harness family support to make in-roads in improving health outcomes for persons living with diabetes’.
 He said.

 Persons living with Diabetes of NKwen Baptist Health Centre Diabetes and Hypertension Unit took ownership of their day and participated in exciting interactive games like musical interpretation, aerobic dance, tug of war, line picking, hoop game, drama presentation, a Health Walk, to name a few.
 They also seized the opportunity to request for a reduction in the cost of diabetes medicines.